KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

 - **On-the-fly processing**: Data transformation is implemented dynamically, which means that variables are computed only when required during execution, rather than being precomputed and stored.
 For instance, the aggregates defined during the Auto Feature Engineering step are instantiated just-in-time for predictions.
 This minimizes RAM usage, avoids storage overhead, and ensures scalability for large-scale datasets.

-- **Distributed computing and Out-of-core**: Khiops’ low-level implementation ensures data transformations are executed with exceptional efficiency, dynamically adapting to [available hardware resources][auto-adaptation].
+- **Distributed computing and Out-of-core**: Khiops' low-level implementation ensures data transformations are executed with exceptional efficiency, dynamically adapting to [available hardware resources][auto-adaptation].
 The initial learning task is divided into sub-tasks, either due to limited RAM (out-of-core processing sequentially loads sub-parts of the data) or to distribute processing across a cluster of computers.
 This makes Khiops not only a powerful modeling tool but also a lightweight solution for scalable data transformation.

 [auto-adaptation]: ../learn/hardware_adaptation.md

-## What is a Khiops dictionary ?
+## What Is a Khiops Dictionary?

 <figure markdown>
 <picture>